pseudoramble/pseudoramble.com/entry/docs/how-I-run-this-blog.md

 *'blog-publish-entry* is what we'll use to take the generated & formatted markup, push it into version control, and finally do any last things we need to do to get it on our web server.

+Firstly, we'll use git-status to enter the Emacs VC buffer.
+From there, we'll add any files and commit them as needed.

 ## Python ##
 To supplement the creation of the markup, I'm using Python & BeautifulSoup.
 Emacs issues out a call with the following inputs to the file: